grammarly/rocker-compose/README.md

     links:
       - rabbitmq
 ```
-This may look an ugly example, but [`state:ran`](#state) and [`wait_for`](#container-properties) are useful primitives that can be used in other cases as well.
+This may look as an ugly example, but [`state:ran`](#state) and [`wait_for`](#container-properties) are useful primitives that can be used in other cases as well.

 Here the start order will be the following:

-1. `rabbitmq` will go first, because it does not have any dependencies
+1. `rabbitmq` will go first because it does not have any dependencies
-2. `bootstrap` will run it's curl command
+2. `bootstrap` will run its curl command
 3. `sensu_client` will be started when `bootstrap` finished successfully, "sensu" user will be already created

 ### Loose coupling: network
 The most correct way of linking Docker containers between each other is using [`--link`](https://docs.docker.com/userguide/dockerlinks/) primitive.
-However, in case if container A is linked to a container B, then A needs to be re-created every time we update B. In case you rely on ENV variables provided by links functionality, [you cannot update dependency](https://docs.docker.com/userguide/dockerlinks/#important-notes-on-docker-environment-variables) without re-creating your container.
+However, in case of container A linked to container B, A needs to be recreated every time we update B. If you rely on ENV variables provided by the links functionality, [you cannot update dependencies](https://docs.docker.com/userguide/dockerlinks/#important-notes-on-docker-environment-variables) without recreating your container.

 Docker also automatically populates entries to `/etc/hosts` inside your container.
-It also updates hosts entires when dependencies **restart**, but not when you **re-create** them — what commonly happens when you update underlying images.
-Accessing links though `/etc/hosts` does not also help loose coupling because you need B to exist anyway in order to even start A.
+It also updates hosts entires when dependencies **restart**, but not when you **recreate** them (that commonly happens when you update underlying images.)
+Accessing links though `/etc/hosts` also does not help loose coupling because you need B to exist anyway in order to even start A.

-Both approaches are considered tight coupling and it's ok using it as long as you acknowledge that fact.
+Both approaches are considered tight coupling and it's ok to use them as long as you acknowledge that fact.

 Sometimes you want to detach your application container from some dependency.
 Let's assume you have an app which is writing metrics to [StatsD](https://github.com/etsy/statsd) daemon by UDP, and you don't care if the daemon is present the time you start your application.